-The 1960s fashion world was in for a shock when the mini 60s skirt first came out.
-Classy women were still wearing the straight fitting sheath skirt or pencil skirt (think Jackie O style).
+Classy women of the ’60s were still wearing the straight fitting sheath skirt or pencil skirt (think Jackie-O style).
 Some continued to wear full gathered or pleated swing skirts that came to knee length.
-The 1960s was the decade that skirts shortened up, slimmed down, and experimented with new colors and new materials.
+The 1960s fashion world was in for a shock, however, when the 60s mini skirt first came out.
+The 1960s was the decade when skirts shortened up, slimmed down, and experimented with new colors and materials.

-The short 60s mini skirt was quickly adopted by the young and rebellious who wore them with matching bright colored tights and high knee socks.
+The short 60s mini skirt was quickly adopted by the young and rebellious, who wore them with matching bright colored tights or high knee socks.
 Plaid was the most popular print followed by big checks and large dots.
 The reversible wool plaid pleated skirt was an icon for many school girls.
-Corduroy, tweed, and denim was also a big deal in winter.
+Corduroy, tweed, and denim were also a big deal in winter.

-The 70s saw most 60s short skirt continue but also saw long hippie skirts or Boho skirts with suede fringe or peasant prints.
+The ’70s saw the ’60s short skirt continue, but also saw long hippie skirts or Boho skirts with suede fringe or peasant prints.
 Long A-line wool skirts were worn at work and denim skirts on the weekends.
-Jumper dresses or overalls dresses were also very trendy just as they are today.
+Jumper dresses or overalls dresses were just as trendy as they are today.
 The decade was full of change.
-Scroll down to see pictures of vintage 60s and 70s skirts.
+Scroll down or click here to jump to see pictures of vintage 60s and 70s skirts.

-Learn more about 1960s women’s fashion here and start shopping for new 60s and 70s skirts below.
+Learn more about 1960s women’s fashion here and start shopping for new ’60s and ’70s style skirts below.

 60s Skirts, 70s Hippie Skirts

 Vintage 60s and 70s Skirts